Paris wheat dips as more Russian export competition expected

 "The last weeks of December saw very cheap sales offers of Russian, Ukrainian and other Black Sea region wheat.
 I expect this to continue in the new year."

-Standard 12% protein wheat for January delivery in Hamburg was offered for sale at a premium of about 15 euros over the Euronext March BL2H3 contract, with buyers far away at 12 euros over.
+Standard 12% protein wheat for January delivery in Hamburg was offered for sale at a premium of about 15 euros over the Euronext March BL2H3 contract, with buyers at 12 euros over.

-(Reporting by Michael Hogan and Sybille de La Hamaide, editing by David Evans)
+(Reporting by Michael Hogan and Sybille de La Hamaide, editing by David Evans and Tomasz Janowski)

 ((michael.j.hogan@thomsonreuters.com; +49 172 671 36 54; Reuters Messaging: michael.hogan.thomsonreuters.com@reuters.net))